Show all refs matching the name

 git branch -d feature

-git branch -D feature # Force delete
+git branch -D feature

-# If it's a remote branch
+# If it is a remote branch

 ls -la .git/refs/heads/